sam065819/meowbot/README.md

 ## Install Guide
 1. Install Python 3.13
 2. Copy .env.example to .env and replace "EXAMPLE" with your actual bot token
-3. Add your Guild ID to config.toml
-4. Run "py bot.py" or a similar command in your terminal
+3. Run "py bot.py" or a similar command in your terminal